DefactoSoftware/capp-sdk-php/README.md

 $ php composer.phar install
 ```

 Instantiate class with CAPP url and OAuth secret.
-Call the login method with users e-mail adres to redirect the user to CAPP.
+Call the login method with a users username to redirect the user to CAPP.
 See capp_sso_test_page.php for usage example and test page.
 CAPP administrators can generate an OAuth secret in CAPP on the <capp-url\>/EditSystemAppSettings.aspx page.